 Racial Harassment or Race Discrimination at Work – What should you do?

 We would always advise any person who is subjected to those types of behaviours to take independent legal advice.
 Of course, we hope they would contact us at Lincs Law Employment Solicitors.
-However, if you are considering raising your own complaint or representing yourself at the Employment Tribunal, we set out below some general guidance.
+However, if you are considering raising your own complaint or representing yourself at the Employment Tribunal, you need to be clear about your claim.

 What does the meaning of “Race” include?